2023 TSA Computer Based Test Study Guide & Practice Questions

 - Customer service

-- Directing pedestrian traffic throughout the entry and exit points in the airport
+- Directing pedestrian traffic throughout the entry and exit points at the airport

 - Implementing airport standard operating procedures

 First, you will need to fill out the online application.
-This is where you will enter all your demographic information and create your USAJOBS profile.
+This is where you will enter all the necessary personal information and create your USAJOBS profile.

 Next, you will take the required tests and airport assessments.
 Once you pass these, you will have your medical evaluation, drug test screening, and background check.
 If you successfully complete all of these requirements, you are all set to become a TSO.

-The Transportation Security Authority Computer Based Test (TSA CBT), also known as the Transportation Security Officer Computer Based Test (TSOBT), is one of the first steps you’ll take in the process of becoming a TSO.
+The Transportation Security Authority Computer Based Test (TSA CBT), also known as the Transportation Security Officer Computer Based Test (TSOBT), is one of the first steps you’ll take in the TSO application process.